jmmv-forestry/website/_posts/2015-09-08-my-coding-workflow.md

 # History of my workflow

-Over the many years I've been coding&mdash;more than 20 at this point &lt;insert horror face/expletive here&gt;&mdash;I have gone through many different workflows.
+Over the many years I've been coding---more than 20 at this point &lt;insert horror face/expletive here&gt;---I have gone through many different workflows.
 But on 2007 the churn stopped and, since then, I have stabilized on a relatively simple workflow that I still use to this day.

 What happened in 2007?
-My undergraduate project, which required me to work directly on a remote machine&mdash;a PlayStation 3 running Fedora, if you must know.
+My undergraduate project, which required me to work directly on a remote machine---a PlayStation 3 running Fedora, if you must know.
 My previous approach of using a local graphical editor with multiple terminal windows spread out throughout various virtual desktops did not play well with such remote work.
 (X forwarding?
 No thank you.)

 Such change in circumstances made me start using SSH exclusively to remotely edit and compile code.
 I must confess that doing so was oppressing at first: the feeling of not being able to escape the terminal was claustrophobic, and it felt that way because the change in environment slowed the typical edit/build/test cycle considerably.